-- (e) Within 21 days of the effective date of this section, the operator of an underground gas storage project shall submit an inspection and leak detection protocol to the Division for review and approval.
-The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the wells used in an underground gas storage project, and the surrounding area within a 100' radius of the wellhead of each of the wells used in an underground gas storage project, unless the operator can demonstrate that some part of that area is obstructed.
+(e) Within 21 days of the effective date of this section, the operator of an underground gas storage project shall submit an inspection and leak detection protocol to the Division for review and approval.
+The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the wells used in an underground gas storage project, and the surrounding area within a 100' radius of the wellhead of each of the wells used in an underground gas storage project, underground gas storage project, unless the operator can demonstrate that some part of that area is obstructed.
 The inspection protocol shall provide for inspection at least once a day, employing effective gas leak detection technology such as infrared imaging, and shall provide for immediately reporting detected leaks to the Division.
 The operator's selection and usage of gas leak detection technology shall take into consideration detection limits, remote detection of difficult to access locations, response time, reproducibility, accuracy, data transfer capabilities, distance from source, background lighting conditions, geography, and meteorology.
-The Division will consult with the California Air Resources Board when reviewing an inspection and leak detection protocol submitted under this subdivision. (f) Within three months of the effective date of this section, and annually thereafter, the operator of an underground gas storage project shall test the operation of the master valve and wellhead pipeline isolation valve for proper function and verify ability to isolate the well.
-The operator shall submit documentation of the results of testing done under this subdivision within 10 days of completing the testing, but shall immediately notify the Division if testing indicates a lack of function. - (g) Within six months of the effective date of this section, the operator of an underground gas storage project shall submit a Risk Management Plan to the Division for review and approval.
-The Risk Management Plan shall identify potential threats and hazards to well and reservoir integrity; assess risks based on potential severity and estimated likelihood of occurrence of each threat; identify the preventive and monitoring processes employed to mitigate the risk associated with each threat; and specify a process for periodic review and reassessment of the risk assessment and prevention protocols.
+The Division will consult with the California Air Resources Board when reviewing an inspection and leak detection protocol submitted under this subdivision.

+(f) Within three months of the effective date of this section, and annually thereafter, the operator of an underground gas storage project shall test the operation of the master valve and wellhead pipeline isolation valve for proper function and verify ability to isolate the well.
+The operator shall submit documentation of the results of testing done under this subdivision within 10 days of completing the testing, but shall immediately notify the Division if testing indicates a lack of function.

+(g) Within six months of the effective date of this section, the operator of an underground gas storage project shall submit a Risk Management Plan to the Division for review and approval.
+The Risk Management Plan shall identify potential threats and

+Requirements for Underground Gas Storage Projects Text of Proposed Regulations hazards to well and reservoir integrity; assess risks based on potential severity and estimated likelihood of occurrence of each threat; identify the preventive and monitoring processes employed to mitigate the risk associated with each threat; and specify a process for periodic review and reassessment of the risk assessment and prevention protocols.
 Risk assessment and prevention protocols shall be consistent with and additional to any other existing requirement in statute or regulation.
-The Risk Management Plan shall specify a schedule for submission of risk assessment results to
+The Risk Management Plan shall specify a schedule for submission of risk assessment results to the Division.
+All Risk Management Plans shall include at least the following risk assessment and prevention protocols: